wiringbits/scala-postgres-react-admin/README.md

   )
 }
 ```

-- Add the `AppRouter` routes to your `routes` file:
+- Add the SPRA `AppRouter` routes to your `routes` file:

 ```scala
 -> / net.wiringbits.spra.admin.AppRouter
 ```

-- Run the PlayFramework application
+- Run your Play Framework server application
 - Run `sbt spra-dev` to start the SPRA web